themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 </html>
 ~~~

-In the long run, it's a bit easier to build from small screens to large screens, in keeping with the "mobile-first" philosophy.
+Hopefully you're beginning to see the wisdom of the "mobile-first" philosophy.
 Since small screens offer the most constrained canvas for design, building this way forces the developer to answer all the hard questions first.

 If you refresh your screen and take your browser down to its narrowest width (320 pixels wide for Chrome, which is convenient for iPhone layouts) you'll see that a lot has naturally fallen into place.
 You've got a header with a site title, your content next, your site navigation after that, and a footer at the bottom.

 By thoughtfully picking the location of your major elements, you've already a pretty good mobile layout *without doing anything special*.

-To make the elements a little easier to visualize, let's give them some color using variables.
+In order to make the elements a little easier to visualize, let's give them some color using variables.
 Before `body` insert these lines:

 ~~~
 $header-color: #f6a9a9;